aws-amplify/docs/cli-toolchain/quickstart.md

 * The `Hello World function` would create a basic hello world Lambda function
 * The `CRUD function for Amazon DynamoDB table (Integration with Amazon API Gateway and Amazon DynamoDB)` function would add a predefined [serverless-express](https://github.com/awslabs/aws-serverless-express) Lambda function template for CRUD operations to DynamoDB tables (which you can create by following the CLI prompts or use the tables which you've already configured using the `amplify add storage` command)
 * The `Serverless express function (Integration with Amazon API Gateway) ` would add a predefined [serverless-express](https://github.com/awslabs/aws-serverless-express) Lambda function template with routing enabled for your REST API paths.
-* Lambda trigger would add a function that will be invoked when new data is pushed to either an AWS Kinesis stream or AWS DynamoDB stream (when dynamoDB table gets updated)
+* Lambda trigger would add a function that will be invoked when new data is pushed to either an AWS Kinesis stream or AWS DynamoDB stream (when DynamoDB table gets updated)

 You can update the Lambda execution role policies for your function to access other resources generated and maintained by the CLI, using the CLI